 Macular degeneration doesn't affect side (peripheral) vision, so it rarely causes total blindness.

 - You notice changes in your central vision

 - Your ability to see colors and fine detail becomes impaired

 No one knows the exact cause of wet macular degeneration, but it develops in people who have had dry macular degeneration.
-Of all people with age-related macular degeneration, about 10 percent have the wet form.
+Of all people with age-related macular degeneration, about 20% have the wet form.

 Wet macular degeneration can develop in different ways: